40+ Secrets to Having Your Healthiest Summer Ever

 Nothing cures a bad day like being in the great outdoors, and hiking can lower stress and boost your mood, according to research in Psychology Today.
-Sign up for a National Parks pass, get recommendations from the American Hiking Society, or try one of these spectacular summer hikes.
+Sign up for a National Parks pass or get recommendations from the American Hiking Society.
 You’ll get exercise and a fresh perspective.

 Play a round of golf